alanmacdoug/astrowind/src/data/post/dmarc-policy-progression.md

 DMARC is the only one of the three authentication systems with teeth.
 SPF lists servers.
 DKIM signs messages.
 DMARC decides what happens to mail that fails both, and that decision is a dial, not a switch.

 The dial has three settings, and the businesses that struggle with DMARC almost always struggle for the same reason: they turned the dial too far, too fast, and burned their own legitimate mail in the process.
-This is the guide to moving it deliberately.
+This is the guide to moving it safely.

 ## The three policies